Syngio/JailbreakArchive/README.md

 # **Contents**

-This repository's contents are divided in three different folders: saveinstances, remakes & rescripts.
+This repository's contents are divided in three different categories: saveinstances, map remakes & rescripts.
 These are also organized by year for ease of access.

 ### **Saveinstances (And features)**